 Use simple design

 We recommend developers keep the email design simple.
-Apply grid-based layers and stay away from the elements which include positioning or HTML floats.
+Apply grid-based layers and stay away from the elements that include positioning or HTML floats.

 Adjust HTML emails to different screen sizes